Table of Contents

 Nigeria Airways Flight 2120 caught fire mid-air and experienced a mid-air break up, causing the plane to plummet to the ground, only 3 kilometers from the runway.
 This crash is the second deadliest one to occur on Saudi soil, the deadliest being Saudi Flight 163.

 It is suspected that the increased friction and pressure on the tires was enough to create a self-sustaining fire.
-The crew knew there was a problem, but were unaware of the seriousness of the issue.

 The landing gear helped spread the fire by bringing the burning rubber near with the electrical and hydraulic systems of the plane when it was retracted.
 This also resulted in the center fuel tank catching fire which in turn burnt up the whole cabin.